marcbarry/jizhu/DECK_SPEC.md

 - All text is UTF-8.
 - Pinyin uses tone marks (`wǒ`, `xǐhuan`) rather than tone numbers (`wo3`, `xi3huan`).
-- `tokens` should reconstruct the full phrase in order when concatenated.
+- `tokens` is the one place order is meaningful: concatenating tokens left-to-right should reconstruct the full phrase.